gravito-framework/gravito/examples/luminosity-site/docs/en/introduction.md

 Luminosity is the intelligent **SmartMap Engine** for modern, data-intensive web applications.
 It automates your SEO strategy by managing sitemaps, robots.txt, and search engine pings with unparalleled precision.

+For the most complete experience (deep integration, lifecycle hooks, and official adapters), run Luminosity with the Gravito core framework.

 ## Why Luminosity?

 Sitemaps are often an afterthought in web development.
 As your site grows to thousands or millions of pages, traditional sitemap generation becomes a bottleneck—slow, resource-heavy, and often stale.